 Create Your Podcast Name and Category

 First, you want to create your podcast name and category.
-Choose a name that has a keyword that your new subscribers will look for when searching podcast players.
-While a cute, catchy name is fun, depending on the words in your name, it may not be a great way to have potential listeners navigate to your show.
-You'll also want to pick a primary category you'll want to put your podcast in so people who listen to podcasts can find you by category as well as your title.
+Choose a name with a keyword your new subscribers will look for when searching podcast players.
+While a cute, catchy name is fun, depending on the words in your name, there may be better ways to have potential listeners navigate to your show.
+You'll also want to pick a primary category in which you'll want to put your podcast so people who listen to podcasts can find you by category and title.

 Should I Create an Interview or Solo Show?